criblio/appscope/website/src/pages/docs/config-file.md

   #  len: 14

   # AppScope uses an internally defined protocol detector for HTTP like the
-  # example below automatically when the LogStream backend is enabled.
+  # example below automatically when the Cribl Stream backend is enabled.
   #
   # Uncomment this and adjust as needed to override the defaults or to enable
-  # HTTP detection when not using LogStream.
+  # HTTP detection when not using Cribl Stream.
   #
   #- name: HTTP
   #  regex: "HTTP\\/1\\.[0-2]|PRI \\* HTTP\\/2\\.0\r\n\r\nSM\r\n\r\n"